ovh/docs/pages/platform/kubernetes-k8s/installing-go-operator/guide.en-ca.md

 The tasks that an operator can do are various and can be on resources deployed in Kubernetes (like a Pod) or outside (like a database for example).
 In this guide, we are focusing on resources inside a Kubernetes cluster.

-An operator is based on a [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allow to extend Kubernetes API.<br/>
+An operator is based on [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allow to extend Kubernetes API.<br/>
 Thanks to the control loop of Kubernetes, the operator maintains the right state of the resources.<br/>
 Then the operator's job is to monitor the state of the internal or external objects that it manages.